 That's not the end of it, though.
 I'm set for more than one life, because LnL isn't all I've invested in.

-Once I got that feeling that it's 1980 all over again, I bought a wargame that was new and popular that year: The Ironclads.
+Once I got that feeling that it's 1980 all over again, I bought a wargame that was new and popular that year: The Ironclads: A Tactical Level Game of Naval Combat in the American Civil War 1861-1865.
 In the late 1970s, I used to love Wooden Ships & Iron Men, but the American Civil War was always my main period of interest.
 So here, I thought, was a chance to get into a wargame I'd missed out on years before.

-Even before playing the game, though, I got swept up in the old youthful enthusiasm: I just had to have the other two games in The Ironclads Series.
+Even before playing the game, though, I got swept up in the old youthful enthusiasm: I just had to have the other two games in Series: The Ironclads (Yaquinto).
 So I went out of my way to get those too.

 I did get around to playing Ironclads, and I liked it well enough.
 But after playing three or four scenarios, I put it away, and I haven't taken it out since.

 At this point, I started rationalizing my purchases.
 I knew I was going overboard, so I sought to set a limit.
-I had gotten into Ancient Battles Deluxe, which covered history up to AD 1600 or so, and LnL, which covered WW2 to the present.
+I had gotten into Ancient Battles Deluxe: From Guts to Gunpowder, which covered history up to AD 1600 or so, and LnL, which covered WW2 to the present.
 Ironclads touched upon the period in between and added variety by virtue of being a naval wargame.

 Unfortunately, that line of thinking led me to buy even more games.
-As a land-warfare counterpart to Ironclads, I picked up Battles & Leaders.
-Then, for the sake of comparison, Rebel Yell.
-(For further comparison, there's the land-warfare system in Shot and Shell.)
+As a land-warfare counterpart to Ironclads, I picked up Battles & Leaders: A Game of Tactical Level Combat in the American Civil War 1861-1865.
+Then, for the sake of comparison, Rebel Yell!.
+(For further comparison, there's the land-warfare system in Shot and Shell: Naval Combat in the Civil War.)
 I haven't played any of those yet.
 I don't know when I'll ever find time for them.

 That's only part of the story.
 I also traded some games, fell for some deals on eBay, and ended up with even more wargames.
 Right now, for example, The Peloponnesian War, 431-404 BC sits on my gaming table, ready to be set up, learned, and played.